bcm-uga/hadaca3/phase-0-smoothie/bundle/submission.md

 If you wish to test each step independently or run the Python script locally, refer to the `README.md` in the `hadaca3` GitHub repository.

 ### Including an external file to be used in the submission script

-It is possible to include an external file, that it is sourced in the submission_script and correctly included in the zip file will be submitted on the Codabench platform.
+It is possible to include an external file that is sourced in the submission script and correctly included in the zip file to be submitted on the Codabench platform.